austinba/tasker-client-3/README.md

 Password: password

 # Key Components

+(note: scroll to the bottom for a screenshot)

 ## Importance / Severity Box
 The upper left of each task indicates the importance or severity of the action.